 In addition to his work with chefs, Ben’s other compositional concerns include networked music for audience mobile devices, multichannel sound installations, generative video, and music for dance, including a sixteen-channel soundtrack for New Movement Collective’s Please Be Seated, a commission from Southbank Centre premiered in London in 2014.
-Ben has also composed extensively for choirs, including commissions from Emmanuel Music, the Minnesota Compline Choir, and the Esoterics, and he finds grounding in contrasting his high tech pursuits with the lowest tech form of music making that exists.
+Ben has also composed extensively for choirs, including commissions from Emmanuel Church in Boston, the Minnesota Compline Choir, and the Esoterics, and he finds grounding in contrasting his high tech pursuits with the lowest tech form of music making that exists.

 Ben grew up studying classical piano, writing pop songs, and fiddling with synthesizers.
 He holds degrees in classical music composition from St. Olaf College and the University of Washington, and he is currently an associate professor in the Electronic Production and Design department at Berklee College of Music.
 He recently returned to the Boston area after two years in Spain, where he helped to establish and develop curriculum for the Music Production, Technology, and Innovation master’s program at Berklee’s new campus in Valencia.
 There he investigated Spain’s culinary landscape and incorporated concepts from the food opera project into his teaching; students presented their final projects for one class in the context of an eight-course tasting menu at Quique Dacosta’s Michelin-starred restaurant El Poblet.